The Carlton lab is recruiting both students and postdoctoral fellows.

 The Global Frontier in Life Science program at Kyoto University offers Master's degree (2 years) and Doctoral degree (3 years) courses held entirely in English.

-We are currently recruiting students for next year’s incoming class, which will arrive in Japan and commence courses towards the Master’s degree in October 2017.
+The Graduate School of Biostudies will soon commence recruitment of students for next year’s incoming class, which will arrive in Japan and commence courses in October 2019.

 If you are interested in coming to Japan for graduate studies, the best starting point is to read up on the various funding opportunities that exist.
 There are several different scholarships and programs you might apply for, depending on your country of residence and which university you are interested in.